palinkas-jo-reggelt/hMailServer_Backup/README.md

  11) Prunes hMailServer logs older than specified number of days
  12) Prunes local backup copies older than specified number of days
  13) Compresses the backup directory into a multi-volume 7z archive with AES-256 encryption (including header encyrption)
- 14) Creates a folder at LetsUpload.io and uploads the archive files
- 15) Sends email with debug log attached
+ 14) Sends email with debug log attached

 # Requirements
  Working hMailServer using either internal database or MySQL